 In September 2018, he was named executive director of Freestyle BC where he can directly impact the future of Canada’s freestyle skiers who are similarly vying for international success.

-A Queen’s Diamond Jubilee recipient, Dueck was inducted into the BC Sports Hall of Fame in 2018, which was an evening he never forget as he was able to celebrate his sports story one more time with his now late parents, Peter and Vickie Dueck.
+A Queen’s Diamond Jubilee recipient, Dueck was inducted into the BC Sports Hall of Fame in 2018, which was an evening he never forgets as he was able to celebrate his sports story final time with his now late parents, Peter and Vickie Dueck.